livecomponents/page-header/docs/develop.md

   <a href="/login" hidden slot="ph:custom-signup">Sign Me Up</a>
 </page-header>
 ```

-### Main Navigation
-It is required for all consumer-facing web applications on the `carfax.com` domain to use ALL 6 (and ONLY 6) `ph:link-*` slots for the required links.
-It is recommended for all other applications you use no more than 6 slots and no less than 1 slot in your HTML.
-All of the main navigation slots are expected to be HTML Anchor tags.

 ## Base CSS
 Please note that some CSS is injected to the head of the document on initialization of this codebase (ONLY once).
 This is done to insure that some styling for slots does not get broken by any CSS reset the application.